tags:

 note |

-To provide more context in your own words or from words somewhere else.
-If it's from a person, write "From (name of person), (name of source if applicable)" If it's from AI, write "From (name of AI)" |
+To provide more context in your own words based on your own understanding or the explanation of someone or something else.
+If the explanation is coming from another person, write "From (name of person), (name of source if applicable)."
+If the explanation is coming from AI, write "From (name of AI)." |

 question |

-To answer practice questions given directly from the source material. |
+To answer practice questions given directly by the source material. |

 quote |